II SS Panzer Corps: 1944–1945

 In January 1944, the corps was ordered to the Alençon area of France to refit.

-In March 1944, during the Soviet Dnieper-Carpathian Offensive in the Ukraine, the entire 1st Panzer Army, numbering over 200,000 personnel, was encircled by the Red Army in the Kamenets-Podolsky Pocket.
-This encirclement was the largest catastrophe facing the Wehrmacht since Stalingrad, which would precipitate the collapse of the entire southern sector of the German Eastern Front.
-Faced with a prospect of a new Stalingrad before the Allied invasion of France would even begin, Hitler was forced to yield to Erich von Manstein's demands for powerful reinforcements that would de-blockade the 1st Panzer Army.
+In March 1944, during the Soviet Dnieper–Carpathian offensive in Ukraine, the entire 1st Panzer Army, numbering over 200,000 personnel, was encircled by the Red Army in the Kamenets–Podolsky pocket.
+This encirclement was the largest catastrophe facing the Wehrmacht since the Battle of Stalingrad, which would precipitate the collapse of the entire southern sector of the Eastern Front.
+Faced with a prospect of a new Stalingrad before the Allied invasion of France would even begin, Adolf Hitler was forced to yield to Field Marshal Erich von Manstein's demands for powerful reinforcements that would de-blockade the 1st Panzer Army.
 As reinforcements, he provided the entire II SS Panzer Corps (with the 9th and 10th SS Panzer Divisions) from France in April 1944, as well as divisions from the Balkan Theatre of Operations.
-Designated as the "Hauser Attack Group", they were commanded by Hauser.
+Called the "Hausser Attack Group", they were commanded by Hausser himself.

 This was the first major transfer of forces from France to the East since the creation of the Führer Directive 51, which no longer allowed any transfers from the West to the East.
-It played the main role in de-blockading the encircled 1st Panzer Army in the Kamenets-Podolsky Pocket.

-After rescuing the better part of the 1st Panzer Army, the corps then participated in the attempts to de-blockade the trapped German garrison of the 4th Panzer Army in the town of Tarnopol, which was declared to be fortress (Festung) by Hitler.
-However, the Red Army had prepared defenses there and the relief operation ultimately failed.
+It played the main role in de-blockading the encircled 1st Panzer Army in the Kamenets–Podolsky pocket.
+After rescuing the better part of the 1st Panzer Army, the corps then participated in the attempts to de-blockade the trapped German garrison of the 4th Panzer Army in the town of Tarnopol, which was declared to be a fortress (Festung) by Hitler.
+However, the Red Army had prepared defences there and the relief operation ultimately failed.
 After this, the corps was moved into the reserve of the newly created Army Group North Ukraine.

 In mid-June 1944, the corps was ordered back west to take part in the Battle of Normandy, arriving to the invasion front in late June 1944.